 #5 Be a massage therapist

-No one can predict how pregnancy will affect any one woman.
+No one can predict how pregnancy will affect any one human being.
 But I feel confident that a massage will help your partner.

 It might be her feet that need the attention, after she’s been carrying around that extra 15-25 kilograms (baby+ all day.
 It might be her back for the same reason.
 Or maybe just a head or neck rub to help her relax and deal with any anxiety that’s creeping up.